opendatacube/datacube-ows/docs/cfg_layers.rst

 The legacy ``include_custom`` entry is supported for backwards compatibility in favour of the ``custom_includes`` entry described above.

-The behavour is identical to ``custom_includes`` except that arguments passed to the function are different.
+The behaviour is identical to ``custom_includes`` except that arguments passed to the function are different.
 Instead of the arguments described above, the function(s) are passed a dictionary with a key for each known band, mapping to the numeric value of that band at the chosen pixel.